Digital Minds Primer

 Theory of Change

 Bad frameworks produce bad decisions.
-The question of machine moral status will increasingly affect AI development and governance.
-Currently, most people reasoning about it lack adequate conceptual tools.
-This matters for catastrophic risk in several ways.
+The question of whether AI systems can be harmed, and how, will increasingly shape AI development and governance.
+Right now, most people reasoning about it lack adequate conceptual tools, and the consequences run in both directions.

 Desired Mentee Background